GLOBAL EVENTS FOR FASHION PROFESSIONALS

 Meanwhile, artificial intelligence is beginning to automate certain tasks, from sewing to packaging.
 Sewbo, for example, uses A.I.-controlled robotic arms to precisely assemble garments by temporarily stiffening them.
 Although still in its infancy, this technology could enhance efficiency for certain types of garments, reducing labor costs and energy consumption.
 This automation does, however, raise social concerns.
 Excessive use could lead to massive job losses in developing countries, while the concentration of technology in a few large companies could accentuate economic inequalities.

-At the same time, A.I. is transforming supply chain management, enabling real-time global monitoring of sales and demand, while optimizing factory operations, delivery times and inventory management (e.g. autone) through resource allocation.
+At the same time, A.I. is transforming supply chain management, enabling real-time global monitoring of sales and demand, while optimising factory operations, delivery times and inventory management (e.g. autone) through resource allocation.
 This interconnection between all players offers unprecedented agility and significantly reduces time-to-market.

 Finally, platforms like Manny streamline order management and production planning in real time, based on available skill sets and delivery deadlines, enabling instant flexibility.
 The concept of “micro-factories” embodies this approach, with factories in Portugal standing out as exemplary models known for their speed, agility, flexibility, and eco-responsibility, alongside European players such as Rodinia (long time partner of Isnurh), which can help fashion brands cut costs, improve production and time-to-market considerably.

-“Combined with highly digitized and integrated workflows comprising processes such as printing, cutting, sewing, piece-dyeing, folding, pressing and packaging, the emergence of highly automated micro-factories for efficient local on-demand production comes within reach.
+“Combined with highly digitised and integrated workflows comprising processes such as printing, cutting, sewing, piece-dyeing, folding, pressing and packaging, the emergence of highly automated micro-factories for efficient local on-demand production comes within reach.
 Such automated processes can also greatly benefit professional care, repair or remanufacturing as well as used textile sorting and disassembly.”

 Textiles of the Future, Partnership under Horizon Europe, Strategic Research & Innovation Agenda, ETP